bluesky/tiled/docs/source/how-to/api-keys.md

 ```

 If an API key is no longer need or accidentally leaked, it should be revoked.
 It
-can be identified by its first eight characters, as shown in the the output of
+can be identified by its first eight characters, as shown in the output of
 `tiled api_key list`.

 ```